shashi1415/Focus-Analyser-Attention-Span-Calculator-/README.md

 Using the app

-The application/project can be run on any Windows/Linux running device using python.
+The application/project can be run on any Windows running device using python.
 Make sure to follow the steps below:

 - pip install opencv-python